Quafadas/dedav4s/raw_docs/working_chart/workflow.md

 We can easily manipulate JSON objects using [ujson](https://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html).

-Ideas
+My worflow cascade;

 1. Pipe "raw" data into a vega example
-1. Record a list of modifiers which were useful modifications to an example for re-use
+1. Record a list of modifiers which were useful modifications to an example for re-use... (or just use the example as is)
 1. Spec has been modified enough that a list of modifiers is confusing.
 Extend the WithBaseSpec class directly via a file or resource (see "Custom.scala").
 Then pipe data into it.
-1. In prod... don't use this library anymore - probably you have a webserver which means you already have javascript.
-Use vega directly, Keep the spec under version control and use vega data loading capabilities to talk to the API providing data.

 ## Some Concepts
 Each "plot" is a case class which accepts a list of "modifiers".
 Each case class has the signature accepting a single argument of type;